 To backup a replica database, add the

---slave-info option to your backup
+--replica-info option to your backup

 mysqlbackup waits until all temporary tables have been closed by the replication SQL thread. mysqlbackup tells if that is the case by checking if the variable

-Slave_open_temp_tables=0is detected, mysqlbackup stops the replication SQL thread to prevent more changes to the tables on the replica.
+Replica_open_temp_tablesis detected to be 0, mysqlbackup stops the replication SQL thread to prevent more changes to the tables on the replica.